 The brewing process of this percolator is very messy, as it begins to shoot coffee uncontrollably towards the end of the process.
 It’s definitely not worth the money, because you sacrifice both quantity and quality of coffee by using it.

-There are many camping coffee percolators available on the market, and all of them give the same promises and expectations.
+There are many camping coffee percolators available on the market, and many of them promise quite a few features.
 It’s therefore up to you to make a sound decision on which coffee percolator is right for you.
 We recommend considering the following features.